zeppelin-social/bluesky-appview/README.md

 # don't forget to install certificate to browser.
 ```

+*Scripted:* You can automate this with `./step11-setup-self-signed-cert.sh`, but will need to install to the browser manually.
+If you don't set `EMAIL4CERTS` to `internal` in your environment file, this script won't create certificates and the later steps will do a Let's Encrypt setup.

 ### <a id="ops2-check"/>2) check if it's ready to self-host bluesky

+*Scripted:* You can automate this with `./step20-test-web-hosting.sh`

 ```bash
 # check DNS server responses for your self-host domain